An Easy Guide To Buying A House in Japan: 6 Tips To Know

 If you are a foreigner looking to buy a house in Japan, you do not need a visa or a specific residency status.

-All property purchases must be reported to the local Legal Affairs Bureau.
-A proxy, real estate agent, or lawyer can best guide you through this legal process.
+However, all property purchases must be reported to the local Legal Affairs Bureau.
+So a judicial scrivener, real estate agent, or lawyer can best guide you through this legal process.

 Required documents to buy a house in Japan